 - Can you name these apps?
-Your kids can. - Many have age requirements, but it is easy for kids to lie. - In fact, 30% of children lie about their age to get onto Facebook-and many parents and grandparents help them! - All data provided to a social network is stored, and, most of the time, it is shared by default.
+Your kids can. - Many have age requirements, but it is easy for kids to lie. - In fact, 30% of children lie about their age to get onto Facebook-and many parents and grandparents help them! \ - All data provided to a social network is stored, and, most of the time, it is shared by default.

+All children answering (n=171)

-Children (n=171) Center 's Children's Internet Usage Study
+\Center for Cyber Safety and Education Children's Internet Usage Study

 - Ensure your child's profile is set to Private.
-Go into settings and adjust the default controls. - Explain that what is posted on the internet is impossible to remove. - Make parental approval of social groups or networks part of your child-parent Internet Contract. - "Friend" or "Follow" your kids so you can check in on their social media activity.
+Go into settings and adjust the default controls. - Explain that what is posted on the internet is impossible to remove. - Make parental approval of social groups or networks part of your child-parent Internet Contract. - "Friend" or "follow" your kids so you can check in on their social media activity.